aarenson/PHPCap/docs-md/DeveloperGuide.md

       a valid CA certificate file, and set the __ca.certificate.file__ property in the __config.ini__ file to the path to that file.
 If this property isn't set, the tests for this will be skipped.
-      See [CA Certificate file](CACertificateFile.md) for more information on how to do this.
+      See [CA Certificate File Info](CACertificateFile.md) for more information on how to do this.
     * To run all of the report tests, you will need to manually set up a report for the longitudinal data project and then set the